|Course Duration / ECTS||4 Semesters / 120 ECTS|

 Rapid technological progress and the demands of an increasingly complex and networked world open up new and very attractive career opportunities for graduates in Mathematics.
 Job prospects can be found in economy and industry, the civil service, and in education and research.
 Further career prospects for graduates in Mathematics include research and development departments of larger companies, research departments in the industry, engineering offices, companies in the fields of biotechnology, pharmacy and medical engineering, Contract Research Organizations (CRO), banks and insurances, consulting and controlling, software development, IT and statistics industry, teaching, publishing companies, as well as federal and state authorities.

-Natural Sciences at the Faculty of Natural Sciences
+Doctoral Programme at the Faculty of Digital and Analytical Sciences

 Photographs: © Luigi Caputo (1-3) I © Clemens Fuchs (4)